 Temporomandibular joint disorders can develop as a result of untreated bruxism and can also be caused by such dental emergencies as jaw injuries (ex. whiplash, force trauma), arthritis, and dislocation of the disc that acts as a cushion within the jaw joint.

 TMJ is also commonly treated with a mouth guard but a mouth guard for TMJ has a much different design and function than a mouth guard for bruxism or a custom sports mouth guard.
 A TMJ mouth guard is made of a very rigid acrylic material that acts as a split to raise the bite and reposition the jaw.
 This helps to relieve TMJ symptoms and discomfort.

 To learn more about mouth guards, visit our page entitled Night Guards for TMJ and Bruxism.

 About Country Dental

-Country Dental offers residents of Southern Ontario three convenient locations including in Toronto, Cambridge, and Fergus.
+Country Dental offers residents of Southern Ontario excellent dental services in Fergus.
 We offer complete dental care for the family including dental exams, kids dental services and dental emergency services.
 Follow us @CountryDental on twitter and/or like us on Facebook for updates.

 Please note that while this article contains useful information about the difference between bruxism and TMJ, only a dentist can accurately assess and diagnose bruxism and TMJ.
 If you suffer from any of the symptoms listed on this page and you are looking for a dentist near you, please visit one of our local dental offices immediately.

-To make an appointment with a Country Dental dentist to discuss any jaw discomfort you are experiencing, please call one of our Greater Toronto Area dental offices including:
+To make an appointment with a Fergus dental clinic to discuss any jaw discomfort you are experiencing, please call us at 519-787-7878